williamthom-as/williamthom-as.github.io/docs/_posts/2023-04-06-transforming-csvs-with-cure.markdown

     )}
   end

+  # Finally, the vendor needs to be obfuscated because it for some reason is secret.
+  # We generate two translations,
   candidate named_range: "items", column: "vendor" do
     with_translation { replace("full").with("character", length: 3, types: %w[uppercase]) }
     with_translation { replace("append").with("character", length: 3, types: %w[number]) }